 * Gay marriage is hotly contested by many religious groups.
-Gay marriage is hotly contested by many religious groups.
-Gay marriage is hotly contested by many religious groups.
 In 2022, conservatives in the United Methodist Church formed a breakaway over the issue.
 The Anglican Church in 2023 said it would uphold a bar on gay marriage but indicated it would not penalise churches that have ignored the ruling.

-* A 2021 survey of 27 countries found that 54% of respondents supported the right of LGBTQ+ people to marry.
-The poll found a majority backed gay marriage in 16 countries, while only Russia and Malaysia had a majority in opposition.
+* A 2023 survey of 30 countries found that 56% of respondents supported the right of LGBTQ+ people to marry.
+The poll found a majority backed gay marriage in 21 countries, with Turkey being most against equal marriage rights.